aepifanov/mos_mu/doc/update-product/update-master-9-2.rst

 .. _update-master-9-2:

+**Caution**

+    Carefully read the whole `update to 9.2`_ section to understand the update scenario.

+    We strongly recommend contacting Mirantis Support if you plan to update your Mirantis OpenStack environment.

 ===========================
 Update the Fuel Master node
 ===========================

-.. caution:: Carefully read the whole :ref:`update-from-9-to-9-2` section
-             to understand the update scenario.

-             We strongly recommend contacting Mirantis Support if you plan to update your Mirantis OpenStack environment.

 Before creating a new environment, update the Fuel Master node from version 9.0 or 9.1 to 9.2 using the procedure below.